-I don’t know about you, but as an athlete, I’m usually more concerned about the way I look on the outside compared to the inside.
-Strong, lean muscles are great, but how you take care of your inner body is just as if not more important than your outward appearance.
+I don’t know about you, but as an athlete, I’m more concerned about how I look on the outside than the inside.
+Strong, lean muscles are great, but how you take care of your inside body is just as if not more important than your outside appearance.

-What we put in our bodies can have a significant impact on health and performance.
+What we put in our bodies can have a big impact on health and performance.

-Usually, when people imagine inner health they think of:
+Usually, when people think of inner health, they think of:

 - Eating healthy foods.